xfides/smoothScrollTo-concept/README.md

   const currentTarget = e.target;

-  // we must assure TS that currentTarget has an Element type
-  // if it's not of the Element type, it's a strange error, and the function will return. if (!(currentTarget instanceof Element)) {
-    return;
-  }

-  // also we interested in a link we actually click const currentLink = currentTarget.closest(`.${DOM.navLink}`);
+  // we interested in a link we actually click const currentLink = currentTarget.closest(`.${DOM.navLink}`);

   // all the magic will be here on link click